rtrader58/AZ-700T00-Designing-and-Implementing-Microsft-Azure-Networking-Solutions/Module 03 Errata.md

-# AZ-700T00 Designing and Implementing Microsft Azure Networking Solutions - Learning Path 03 Errata
+# AZ-700T00 Designing and Implementing Microsft Azure Networking Solutions - Module 03 Errata

-## Learning Path 03 – Design and Implement Azure ExpressRoute (Total time ~75 Minutes)
+## Module 03 – Design and Implement Azure ExpressRoute (Total time ~75 Minutes)

 Throughout the lab use the search box to search for ExpressRoute Circuits <br>